Health Library

 Electrical signals direct your heart to pump the right amount of blood for your body's needs.
 The signals begin in an area called the sinoatrial node (also called the sinus node or SA node).

-In atrial fibrillation, the electrical impulse of the heart is not regular.
-This is because the sinoatrial node no longer controls the heart rhythm.
+In people with AFib, the electrical impulse of the heart is not regular.
+This is because the sinoatrial node no longer controls the sequence of heart muscle contractions (rhythm) in the upper chambers of the heart (atria).

-In atrial flutter, the ventricles (lower heart chambers) may beat very rapidly, but in a regular pattern.
+In people with atrial flutter, the atria beat very rapidly, but in a regular pattern.

 These problems can affect both men and women.
 They become more common with increasing age.